John Scott (English judge): Family

 On 16 February 1867 he married Edgeworth Leonora Hill, who was the cousin of his stepmother Laura and his brother-in-law George Birkbeck Hill.
 She had been named after the writer Maria Edgeworth, but was known to her family as Nora.
 She wrote an account of her time in India, exploring the landscape and the customs with her friends the doctors, Miss Dewar and Miss Peachey.

 Their children also followed in the family footsteps:

 Leslie Frederic, K.C. became a judge on the northern circuit, with a particular interest in mining law.
 He studied mining at first hand to improve his judgments.
 Later he became M.P. for the Exchange division of Liverpool in 1910 and eventually senior Lord Justice of Appeal.

 Lady Nora Gordon Pim.
 Her name suggests that the Hill tradition continued and she was named after her family's close friend General Gordon or a distant branch of the family that were also named Gordon.
-She went on to marry Sir Alan Pim, co-founder of Oxfam.
+She went on to marry Sir Alan Pim, colonial administrator and co-founder of Oxfam.

 Nora Lepard Alcock, M.B.E. (known to her family as Lilian) pioneer in the field of plant pathology and the first government-appointed plant pathologist in Scotland.
 She was awarded M.B.E for research into fungal diseases, in particular red core disease in strawberries.
 A member of the Linnean Society, the Royal Botanic Garden Edinburgh still proudly bears a memorial plaque to her.